The Underneath (band): History

 After a long pause in activity, Transtic Nerve resurfaced in 2007 with the announcement of a new band identity — the Underneath.
 The band saw no lineup change, but a deep stylistic change, moving to a heavier and darker style of music.
 The band's debut would be the Taste of Chaos 2008 tour across the United States, being one of the three Japanese rock bands featured on the years' lineup (the others being D'espairsRay and Mucc).
 Without any releases or concerts in their home country, the band performed a lengthy American tour.
 The Underneath eventually announced their first album, Moon Flower, to be released in March 2008, first in the United States on the newly formed JShock label, partly founded by Yoshiki of X Japan.

 After the completion of the Taste of Chaos tour, the band performed for the first time in Japan at the hide memorial summit.
 There, they played on the second day of the festival, alongside fellow Taste of Chaos bands D'espairsRay and Mucc, and others including X Japan, Luna Sea and Dir En Grey.
-The Underneath's first headlining performance in Japan took place on June 13, 2008 at Shibuya O-West.
+The Underneath's first headlining performance in Japan took place on June 13, 2008, at Shibuya O-West.

-The band played along with fellow Japanese groups MarBell and Daizystripper at Otakon 2008, on August 10, 2008 in Baltimore, MD.
+The band played along with fellow Japanese groups MarBell and Daizystripper at Otakon 2008, on August 10, 2008, in Baltimore, MD.
 In November 2009, they released their second album, entitled Us. in Japan.

-The band announced that they would disband on May 3, 2010.
-They released one last single titled "Diamond" on March 17, and had a disbanding tour called Last Live 2010 "Last Scene".
+The Underneath announced that they would disband on May 3, 2010.
+They released one last single titled "Diamond" on March 17, and had a farewell tour called Last Live 2010 "Last Scene".
+Every member, sans second guitarist Tal, then formed the band Defspiral.

 All five members held a 15th anniversary concert as Transtic Nerve at Akasaka Blitz on December 28, 2014.
+They also sold a single featuring the new song "Never End" at the concert.